divio/customer-handbook/clear-cloudflare-cache.rst

 To clear the cache for a domain on your project, go to its *Domains* view and *select* the domain for which you need to clear the cache.

-The cache will be cleared within a few minutes, and you will see a success message in the Dashboard.
+The cache will be cleared within a few minutes, and you will see a success message in the dashboard.